How To Use The Italian Present Tense

 The Italian present tense is formed by simply adding different endings to the verb’s stem.
 The stem of the verb is the part of the verb that remains after the classical ends of the infinitive *, which are, -ere, and -ire, are removed.

-In English, you say: I speak.
+For example, in English, you say: I speak.
 The verb (speak) doesn’t change, but the subject “I” defines who is carrying out the action.

 In Italian, we say parlO.
 The “o” ending is a first-person marker that indicates the subject of the action, which is “I” in this case.T